gusevlab/panel-imp/README.md

 ## Preliminaries

 For imputation: install [STITCH](https://github.com/rwdavies/STITCH), and ensure that R, samtools, htslib, and vcftools can be called from the command line.
-Download 1000 Genomes reference data from [IMPUTE2](https://mathgen.stats.ox.ac.uk/impute/1000GP_Phase3.html), which must include *hap.gz and *legend.gz files.
+Download 1000 Genomes reference data from [IMPUTE2](https://mathgen.stats.ox.ac.uk/impute/1000GP_Phase3.html), which must include `*hap.gz` and `*legend.gz` files.
+A containerized version of STITCH is also available [here](https://hub.docker.com/r/stefangroha/stitch_gcs).

 For other analyses: insure plink2 can be called from the command line.